 Posting from general journal to general ledger (or simply posting) is a process in which entries from general journal are periodically transferred to ledger accounts (also known as T-accounts).
-It is the second step of accounting cycle because business transactions are first recorded in the journal and then they are posted to respective ledger accounts in the general ledger.
+It is the third step of accounting cycle because business transactions are first analyzed, recorded in the journal and then they are posted to respective ledger accounts in the general ledger.

 Ledger accounts are a way of presenting and grouping transactions relating to a particular account at one place.
 The book in which ledger accounts are maintained is known by various names such as ledger, ledger book or general ledger.